 when filing court petitions.
 All mail is sent to the ACP and the ACP will send it to your actual (confidential) address.
 To register, click here

 What's new in November 2012?

 - Changes to KS law in 2012 allow for a protection from abuse order or a protection from stalking order to be extended for anywhere from 2 years to the lifetime of the abuser if certain conditions are met.
 Read about it on our updated KS question entitled How do I change or extend my order?

-- We revised the information we have on custody in CO, which is known as allocation of parental responsibilites.
+- We revised the information we have on custody in CO, which is known as allocation of parental responsibilities.
 You can read it here.

-- Based on 2012 changes to MS law, we changed the information on our MS page under What can I do if the abuesr violates the order?
+- Based on 2012 changes to MS law, we changed the information on our MS page under What can I do if the abuser violates the order?

 - Check out our recently revised Financial Abuse page in English and now in Spanish.